AIR-TO-AIR (A2A) MINI-SPLIT HEAT PUMPS

 A Fujitsu Hyper-Heat outdoor unit ; is rated to -15F

-On the right is the electrical disconnect box and on the left are the insulated refrigerant lines that go to the indoor unit.
+On the right is the electrical disconnect box (usually tied to a 20 amp breaker) and on the left are the insulated refrigerant lines that go to the indoor unit.

-There are many brands, models, and levels of performance.
+There are MANY brands, models, and levels of quality and performance.
 So choose the most efficient (a high “SEER” rating).

 INDOOR EMITTER

-Some mini splits can accommodate three emitters but one is most common
+Some mini-splits can accommodate three emitters but a single is most common

-These use a hand-held remote as a thermostat.
+These emitters use a hand-held remote as a thermostat.